Explore our Climate and Energy Hub

 While all states experienced this long-term slowdown, Victoria has had a slower and weaker recovery in employing business creation since the disruptions of the COVID-19 pandemic.
 It is the only mainland state not to have increased its growth rate above pre-pandemic levels.

-“These barriers can weigh particularly heavily on new and small firms, which often have fewer resources to navigate regulation, secure finance or compete against established incumbents,” Ms Cilento said.
+“New and small firms often have fewer resources to navigate regulation, secure finance or compete against established incumbents,” Ms Cilento said.

 To address this, we must refresh the policies, programs and supports that shape Australia’s entrepreneurial ecosystem across all levels of government.